askrepps/advent-of-code-kotlin/README.md

 # Advent of Code - Kotlin

-Solutions for the 2022 Advent of Code puzzles implemented in Kotlin.
+Solutions for 2021-2022 Advent of Code implemented in Kotlin.

 Advent of Code site: https://adventofcode.com